cejdan/Cuisine-prediction/README.md

 ```
     jupyter notebook
 ```
-- When your jupyter server opens, you can now use the notebook and run all code blocks.
+- When your jupyter server opens and you have the data downloaded into the docs/ folder and you have all dependencies installed, you can now use the notebook and run all code blocks.

 ### How did I turn my text into features and why?